propnex/interview-php-slimphp/README.md

 - Full-day leave (attendance optional)

 **Note for candidates:**
 If an employee has valid leave but still comes to work, treat it as **OK**.
-The company is happy if the employee works on leave.
-No validation needed.

 ---